-ASO101R-ASO102R Elementary Freshman Aural Skills for Voice Majors 1-2 for Voice Majors 1-2
+ASO101R-ASO102R Elementary Freshman Aural Skills for Voice Majors 1-2

 This course is an introductory approach to studies in ear training, sight-singing, rhythm, and dictation for voice majors.
 It will cover the same material as ASOIII/ASOII2 (see above) at a pace designed for voice students needing preparatory work in collegelevel aural skills.